owldot/lanadz.github.io/_posts/2019-02-08-gem-install-mysql2.markdown

   - rails
 ---

-Oh, I was so pissed.
+Oh, I was so angry.

 I had some free time this morning to help out my friend with some UI and it happen to me that I didn't have mysql installed.
+So I couldn't run his app locally

 <!--more-->